Domy05/imy220project/README.txt

 u must cd fronted to run these command npm run build       did this.. then did npm start         also for react frontend

+docker run -p 5000:5000 imy220-app		this is to run the docker thing if an error shows then change the port number. the site must still be localhost 5000 wara wara